ash-project/ash/documentation/tutorials/get-started.md

 ## Steps

-For this tutorial, we'll use examples based around creating a help desk.
+For this tutorial, we'll use examples based around creating a Help Desk system.

 We will make the following resources: